-How ‘Keeping up with the Kardashians’ changed everything
+How ‘Keeping Up with The Kardashians’ changed everything

 Of the extended family’s skills that Kendall and Kylie and their kin have mastered — wonderful portraiture of the self, a native sense for the exploitation of brand identity, the ability to dance with stars, an incredible gift for argument and persuasion — Caitlyn may be the one who has studied the hardest.

-It was a rollout of extreme finesse in which everyone went home delighted. (“All stories are part of some coordinated rollout,” shrugged former Vanity Fair editor Graydon Carter to this paper at the time.)
+It was a rollout of extreme finesse in which everyone went home delighted. (“All stories are part of some coordinated rollout,” then-Vanity Fair editor Graydon Carter told The New York Times.)

 At this point, we all know that the reality we see on reality TV is not real.
 But when “Keeping Up With The Kardashians” premiered in 2007, the lines were a little more opaque.

 Of course, we knew.
-We knew this was all a karefully kreated koncoction.
-You can’t kontrol everything.
+We knew this was all a carefully created concoction.
+You can’t control everything.
 Real parts of their lives started to reveal themselves through social media and the celebrity news media.
 Maybe it’s better to keep up with them there.

 The question now for most of these shows and the stars they spawned is what they provide that we can’t see for free in real-time.
 Surely they will find a way.

-Kanye West began appearing on Keeping Up With the Kardashians in 2012, the year he started dating Kim Kardashian.
+Kanye West began appearing on the show in 2012, the year he started dating Kim Kardashian.
 He was visibly uncomfortable with the camera.
 He wouldn’t sit for confessionals.
 But he was there.

 In a memorable early appearance, Kanye came to Kim’s house to rearrange her wardrobe.
-Kim, explaining why she would let her boyfriend mutilate her closet, told the camera: “He’s a fashion designer, and he loves clothes, so I’m excited to collaborate with him to see what his take on fashion is.”
+Kim, explaining why she would let her boyfriend mutilate her closet, said on camera: “He’s a fashion designer, and he loves clothes, so I’m excited to collaborate with him to see what his take on fashion is.”

 The show has helped Kanye promote himself not only as a designer but as a visionary aesthete, as a husband, as a father and as a Christian.
 It has provided a counterpoint to those who have scorned his ambitions and a public relations platform in times of crisis.